Xan1237/fitcheck/tasks.md

     14) pfp across wensite on comments ect.. just better support 15)length of username causing problems
     16) figure out rls in soupabase
+    17) Make fild gym make the map travel to the province the user is filtering
+        1)  I think we should get rid of the search bar in find gym.
+I have literaly never used it.
+I think province filter plus the map zooming in on the province is better

 Things that need fixing